-Yet, our law gives children less protection from assault than anybody else in society, including animals.
+Yet, our current law gives children less protection from assault than anybody else in society, including animals.

-Join Children 1st, other children's charities, the police, the Church of Scotland, children and young people, the medical professions, human rights organisations and others from across Scotland in supporting John Finnie MSP’s call to reform the law.
+Join Children 1st, other children's charities, police representatives, the Church of Scotland, the Humanist society, children and young people, the medical professions, human rights organisations and others from across Scotland in supporting John Finnie MSP’s Children (Equal Protection from Assault) (Scotland) Bill which will change this outdated law.

 Find out more

 - Why Children 1st are working with John Finnie MSP to introduce #EqualProtection for children

 - Join the campaign: follow @equallyprotect on Twitter